 - Best for the loss of a twin: Twinless Twins

 - Best for the loss of a spouse: Soaring Spirits International Widowed Village

 - Best for cancer-related loss: CancerCare

 - Best for pet loss: The Anti-Cruelty Society Working Through Pet Loss

-The death of a loved one is universal and also one of the most stressful experiences in life.
+The death of a loved one is often one of the most stressful experiences in life.
 Grief affects everyone in their own way.
 For some people, connecting with others and sharing their stories helps them process their loss.

 Grief and bereavement support groups can help you connect with people also dealing with the loss of a loved one.
-Being part of a grief support group can help you feel less alone, and also help you learn coping skills.
+According to a 2022 review, being part of a grief support group can help you feel less alone and also help you learn coping skills.

-The structure of the support groups can vary group to group, but usually come in the form of:
+The structure of support groups can vary from group to group, but they usually come in the form of: